In A Long-Forgotten Room…

 “All we need to do,” says Jake, turning towards the distant entrance to the Hall, “is run.”
 He starts to dash across the stone floor.
 “We’re much faster than they are.”

-Several steps into his flight, he slides to a stop as one of the Guardians appears in the air in front of him.
+Several steps into his flight, he slides to a stop as one of the Guardians disappears and then reappears in the air directly in front of him.
 “Nope,” says Jake, backing up.
 “They’re much faster.”

 “Look out!” shouts Hamfrd.